 all year, except Christmas.

-2 lounges, bar, bistro, free Wi-Fi, in-room TV (Freeview), function facilities, 2-acre grounds, moorings for guests arriving by boat, unsuitable for disabled.
+2 lounges, bar, dining room, bistro, free Wi-Fi, in-room TV (Freeview), function facilities, 2-acre grounds, moorings for guests arriving by boat.

 all day in bar.